djr4488/spelling/README.md

 Future?

 Add other things to help kids learn, like math and reading.
-But I think the key is parent and teach involvement.
+But I think the key is parent and teacher involvement.
 Also I think that competition is good, so why not have weekly competitive objectives?
 See how kids from around the country(world maybe?) compete?

 Want to contribute?